datacrat/nwUsagi/README.md

 Fig.2: nwUsagi diagram

 # Prerequisites
-- Any UNIX variants with
+- Any UNIX variants (Tested in CentOS7)
   - bash
   - net-snmp
   - apache 2.4+
   - jq
-(Tested in CentOS7)
+  - SELinux should be disabled
 - The monitored network device should be able to be polled using SNMP

 # Installation